Heat Transfer Oil

 Heat Systems is the Australian Distributor for the Duratherm range of thermal oil products and cleaners.

-The Duratherm line of thermal fluids has expanded to include fluids capable of operating temperature ranging from -85°C to 337°C. As an agent of Duratherm we can offer industry leading, 24/7 technical support, comprehensive engineering data, free fluid analysis and fast order processing and expedited shipping to keep your downtime to a minimum.
+The Duratherm line of thermal oils has expanded to include fluids capable of operating temperature ranging from -85°C to 337°C. As an agent of Duratherm we can offer industry leading, 24/7 technical support, comprehensive engineering data, free heat transfer fluid analysis and fast order processing and expedited shipping to keep your downtime to a minimum.

 We have selected Duratherm as they are a global leader in the thermal fluid industry with a reputation built on providing outstanding customer service and technical support.
 Our dedicated team of professionals have extensive experience working with both end-users and our OE partners.
 We’re always available to help you meet your needs across a wide variety of applications.